kibumbing/2109_IPO-Price-Fluctuations/README.md

-# 2109_IPO-price
+# 2109_IPO Price Fluctuations
-Making Price Graphs for Korean IPO Stocks
+Making a Graph of Price Changes in Korean IPO Stocks

 1. Use web crawling to store all past IPO shares on www.38.co.kr/html/fund/.
-2. Pre-process the stocks according to the date, price, and competition rate.
+2. Select stocks according to date, price, competition rate, and store price fluctuations over a specific period of time
-3. Graph the pre-processed stocks.
+3. Graph the changes in the prices of stocks.